fullyslick/My-Reads-React-Project/README.md

   <img src="example.png" alt="My Reads Project Photo Example" />
 </p>

 # Project Overview

 This is my submission for [Udacity's Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
 The project is a web-based application built on React.
 The web application allows the user to select and categorize books she/he has read, is currently reading, or want to read.

 ## How to run.
+You can check the live version [here](https://fullyslick.github.io/Neighborhood-Map/)
+or:

 1. Download or clone the project from repository.

 2. Download and install [Node.js](https://nodejs.org/en/download/) (if you do not have it already installed).